 Sexual or other harassment can occur intentionally or unintentionally.
 A member of the Augustana community who feels harassed by an employee of the College, a student, or a third-party (such as a supplier or vendor) should make this concern known by:

 • If possible, telling the person who is engaging in the conduct or communication that his or her actions are offensive to you and that those actions must stop

 • If the offensive behavior does not stop, or if you are not comfortable communicating directly with the person, you should advise your manager, or any member of the Office of Human Resources, a Title IX Coordinator, the Dean of Students Office, or a member of the Residential Life staff of the offensive behavior.
 This can be done by meeting in person or in writing.

 • Follow up a verbal complaint with a written report of the complaint.
 It is helpful for allegations of improper behavior to be put in writing to assure a clear understanding of the behaviors and the issues raised.
 The written report should contain as much specific information as possible.

 • Please see the College’s Policy Against Sex Discrimination, including Sexual Harassment & Sexual Misconduct, and Other Interpersonal Misconduct for additional options in reporting sex discrimination, including sexual and interpersonal misconduct.

 All complaints of harassment or discrimination will be kept as confidential as possible.
-The College will promptly and thoroughly investigate alleged behavior that would constitute a violation of this Policy Against Discrimination and Harassment and take steps necessary to stop behavior that violates this Policy.
+The College will promptly and thoroughly investigate alleged behavior that would constitute a violation of this Policy Against Discrimination and Harassment and will take steps necessary to stop behavior that violates this Policy.
 The investigation and grievance procedures may vary depending on the type of discrimination reported, the nature of the allegations reported and where they occurred, as well as the classification of the individual accused of a violation (i.e, student, employee or faculty member).
 If you feel that your complaint has not received appropriate attention, you should discuss your concern with the Director of Human Resources, a Title IX Coordinator, the Dean of Students Office, or the General Counsel of the College.